thegworld/gtx-browser/docs/testing/web_tests_in_content_shell.md

 out/Default/content_shell --enable-experimental-web-platform-features --ignore-certificate-errors --host-resolver-rules="MAP nonexistent.*.test ~NOTFOUND, MAP *.test.
 127.0.0.1, MAP *.test 127.0.0.1"
 ```

-You are also able to debug the inside of Chromium with a debugger for
+You are also able to debug the inside of GTx Browser with a debugger for
 particular WPT tests.
 After starting the WPT server, run particular tests via
 Content Shell from the debugger with the following command.
 (Refer to your debugger's manual for how to start a program from your debugger.)